Kgroll/bug-free/README.md

 ### Lazy Match
 Lazy match is defined as finding as few matches as possible.
 The opposte of lazy match is greedy which is defined as eating up as many tokens as possible.
-`?` Denotes the lazy match allowing the preceding quantifier, in this case *, to match as few characters as possible.
+`?` Denotes the lazy match allowing the preceding quantifier to match as few characters as possible.
 `*?` In this snippet the lazy match is referring to the `*` quantifier which is searching for 0 or more matches.

 ### Look-ahead and Look-behind
 `(?=)` This refers to Look-ahead and allows a search for the character or characters in that particular group or class,
        if the character is present then the regex recognizes the match and if it is not it rejects it.
  `(?=.*?[a-z])` This snippet is Looking-ahead in order to determine if any lower case characters have been entered in order to pass the validation.
  `(?<=)` This refers to Look-behind and assesses the input already entered.
-This could also be used however it is not recognized in all languages so it has been not included it in my regex.
+This could also be used, however it is not recognized in all languages so it has been not included it in my regex.

-## Examples of Password Matches
-Pass: iLuvCh0c0latEcake:)!!

 ## Examples of Password Checks
 Pass: iLuvCh0c0latEcake:)!!
-_contains 8 to 20 charactersδ_
+_contains 8 to 20 characters ✓_
+_contains at least one upper case letter ✓_
+_contains at least one lower case letter ✓_
+_contains at least one digit ✓_
+_contains at least one special character ✓_

-Fail: idontlUvCh0c0latEcake:(!!
+Fail: idontlUvChOcOlatEcake:(!!
+_contains 8 to 20 characters ✗_
+_contains at least one upper case letter ✓_
+_contains at least one lower case letter ✓_
+_contains at least one digit ✗_
+_contains at least one special character ✓_

 ## Author
 Created by Kristen Groller